 For some, it is an option to leave the impacted canine untreated.
 It can remain buried, and it will cause no discomfort nor will it affect other teeth.
 An examination in our office would be necessary to determine whether treatment would be necessary.

-A thorough assessment by our orthodontists and X-ray are necessary to determine the best treatment to approach the problem.
+A thorough assessment by our orthodontists and X-rays are necessary to determine the best treatment to approach the problem.
 Several treatment options are available for impacted canines.

 If the impacted tooth is in a poor position, it might be possible to remove the tooth completely.
 After the removal, other dental procedures would be necessary, such as bridging, dentures or implants would be necessary if the procedure leaves a gap.

 The assessment and treatment for impacted canines would vary from patient to patient.
 There are risks for either leaving the condition untreated or opting for treatment through minor surgery.
-For the necessary expert advice, visit us at New England Orthodontic Specialists or call (978) 529-3030 today!
+For the necessary expert advice with our board-certified orthodontists, visit us at New England Orthodontic Specialists or call (978) 529-3030 today!